emmadebruin/emmadebruin.github.io/_posts/2024-03-28-Reproducibility-Project.md

 The author of this paper has built a PINN which can efficiently solve this problem.
 The network in question contains three hidden layers of 64 neurons each, with a tanh activation function at each layer.
 At the output layer, another tanh activation function is applied.
 This network uses two loss functions: the physical loss and the constraint loss, the goal loss is .... .
 These are calculated with the formulas shown above.

+The constraint loss incorporates the boundary conditions of the problem and takes the initial conditions into account.
+These initial conditions are that the position starts at (x0,y0) = (-1,-1) at t=0 are and ends at (x1,y1) = (1,1).

+Each of these losses are then weighted in order to form a total loss.
+The weights of the physical and constrait loss are 1.
+These are hyperparameters set by the author of the paper.
+Now the architecture of the network and the elements of the loss function are clear, the optimization process starts.
+This paper applies Adam optimization for 2000 epochs with a learning rate of 0.001.
+After this, the author makes the unusual decision to switch to a different optimizer.
+L-BFGS optimization is carried out until convergence of the system.
+The paper produces the image on the below, where ....

 The author of this paper produced the following figures for this problem: